Assistance for Starting Home-Based Food Businesses

 Food Licenses and Maine Regulatory Information

-If you are interested in obtaining your food processors license, there are 3 common food licenses offered by the Maine Department of Agriculture, Quality Assurance & Regulations:
+If you are interested in obtaining your food processors license, there are three common food licenses offered by the Maine Department of Agriculture, Quality Assurance and Regulations:

 - Commercial (not shelf-stable foods)

 - Home-Food Processor (shelf-stable foods, baked goods, without dairy-based frostings and fillings)

 - Mobile Food Vendor (farmers markets)

 If you have regulatory food questions about these licenses or would like to talk to an inspector about a pre-inspection, please visit the Maine Department of Agriculture, Food, and Rural Resources for contact information.